oplehto/cluster-checks/README.md

 - RAID controller firmware version

 ### Management processor
+The management processor logs are a useful place to discover pre-existing issues on the systems.
+It's also good to keep monitoring it during the initial operation of the system to see if there are any strange messages.
 - Firmware version
  -  ```pdsh -a 'ipmitool mc info | grep Firmware'```
 - Event log size